16 Healthiest Starbucks Foods to Order in 2025

 5. Turkey Bacon, Cheddar and Egg White Sandwich

-This next relatively healthy Starbucks food is a good choice if you're looking for a filling breakfast on the go.
-The Turkey Bacon, Cheddar and Egg White Sandwich isn’t the healthiest Starbucks food, but it is certainly a lighter take on the breakfast classic.
+This next relatively healthy Starbucks food is a good choice if you’re looking for a filling breakfast on the go.
+The Turkey Bacon, Cheddar and Egg White Sandwich isn’t the healthiest Starbucks food, but it’s a lighter take on the Starbucks breakfast menu classic.

-Combining sizzling turkey bacon (which is one of the healthiest bacon varieties), egg whites and reduced-fat white cheddar in a whole-wheat English muffin, this sandwich provides you with 17 grams of protein and 3 grams of fiber.
-The lean protein and gut-friendly fiber help sustain energy levels throughout the day and support digestion.
-The sandwich is also generally low in sugar and quite low in saturated fat for a breakfast sandwich.
+Combining turkey bacon, egg whites and reduced-fat white cheddar in a whole-wheat English muffin, this sandwich provides 17 grams of protein and 3 grams of fiber.
+The protein supports fullness, and it’s generally low in sugar and relatively low in saturated fat for a breakfast sandwich.

-Starbucks Turkey Bacon, Cheddar and Egg White Sandwich Nutritional Overview
+Starbucks Turkey Bacon, Cheddar and Egg White Sandwich Nutritional Info (per 120-gram serving):

 • Calories: 230